-Ongoing Phase 3 RELIEF Study (F304)
+Ongoing Phase 3 RALLY Study (F306)

-We are enrolling patients into the Phase 3 RELIEF study.
-We enrolled the first patient in December 2019.
-The RELIEF study is a double-blind, randomized, placebo-controlled adaptive design trial designed to evaluate the efficacy and safety of TNX-102 SL in FM.
-The trial is expected to enroll approximately 470 patients across approximately 40 U.S. sites.
+We are enrolling patients into the Phase 3 RALLY study.
+We enrolled the first patient in September 2020.
+The RALLY study is a double-blind, randomized, placebocontrolled adaptive design trial designed to evaluate the efficacy and safety of TNX-102 SL in FM.
+The trial is expected to enroll approximately 670 patients across approximately 40 U.S. sites.
 For the first two weeks of treatment, there will be a run-in period in which patients will start on TNX-102 SL 2.8 mg (1 tablet) or placebo.
 After the first two weeks, all patients will have the dose increased to TNX-102 SL 5.6 mg (2 x 2.8 mg tablets) or two placebo tablets for 12 weeks.
 The primary endpoint is daily diary pain severity score change from baseline to Week 14 (using the weekly averages of the daily numerical rating scale scores), analyzed by mixed model repeated measures with multiple imputation.

-The RELIEF study is expected to have one unblinded interim analysis by an IDMC when the study has results from approximately the first 50% of efficacy-evaluable patients, pending agreement with the FDA.
-We expect results from the interim analysis in the third quarter of 2020 and topline results from this study in the first half of 2021, assuming the target population remains 470 patients, however, we cannot predict whether the global COVID-19 pandemic will impact the timing of our interim analysis and topline results.
+The RALLY study is expected to have one unblinded interim analysis by an IDMC when the study has results from approximately the first 50% of efficacy-evaluable patients, pending agreement with the FDA.
+We expect results from the interim analysis in the third quarter of 2021 and topline results from this study in the fourth quarter of 2021, assuming the sample size remains 670 patients.
+We completed enrollment of 50% of participants in the RALLY study in March 2021.